clapfoot/warapi/README.md

 Team-specific data for and forward bases are excluded.

-This data is updated every 5 minutes.
+_This data may update every 3 seconds._

 #### Map data schema